oppia/oppia-web-developer-docs/Frequently-Asked-Questions.md

 If you run into any problems, please read our [Developer Wiki](https://github.com/oppia/oppia/wiki), or file an issue on our [issue tracker](github.com/oppia/oppia/issues/), or post to our [developer mailing list](https://groups.google.com/forum/?fromgroups#!forum/oppia-dev).
 Or you could probably ask your questions on our official [Gitter](http://gitter.im/oppia/oppia-chat) channel.

+## How to enable maintenance mode in the local server?

+The maintenance mode can be enabled by setting the [ENABLE_MAINTENANCE_MODE](https://github.com/oppia/oppia/blob/release-2.5.0/feconf.py#L264) flag to True in feconf.